-Ecru is a tiny town located in the state of Mississippi.
-With a population of 919 people and just one neighborhood, Ecru is the 180th largest community in Mississippi.
+Ecru is a very small town located in the state of Mississippi.
+With a population of 1,080 people and just one neighborhood, Ecru is the 180th largest community in Mississippi.

-Ecru is a blue-collar town, with 57.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ecru, you'll notice that it is more blue-collar than most other communities in America.
+57.67% of Ecru’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ecru is a town of production and manufacturing workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Ecru who work in teaching (6.98%), sales jobs (6.20%), and office and administrative support (6.05%).

 Also of interest is that Ecru has more people living here who work in computers and math than 95% of the places in the US.